-Do not think you need know the entire history of Philosophy, the entire timeline of British politics and exactly what happened during the Great Recession and who all the greatest philosophers/politicians/economists are.
-It doesn’t harm to know these things but the interviewers do not expect you to be an expert in the subject, this is why you’re going to study it.
-Also, there is no need to research what the tutors at Keble study, they are not expecting you to know about their research.
+Do not think you need know the entire history of Philosophy, the entire timeline of British Politics, exactly what happened during the Great Recession, and who all the greatest philosophers/politicians/economists are.
+There’s definitely no harm in knowing these things, but the interviewers do not expect you to be an expert in the subject – that’s why you’re going to study it.
+Also, don’t feel you need to find out about the areas of expertise of tutors at Keble: they’re not going to ask you about their own research.

-However, you should be familiar with at least the most relevant or current affairs: they are often a topic that comes up in interviews.
-It is recommended to read a good quality newspaper and watch or listen to news and current affairs programmes.
+On the other hand, you should be at least be familiar with current affairs, which often come up in interviews.
+It is highly recommended to read a good quality newspaper and watch or listen to news and current affairs programmes.

 For specific books, check out the recommended reading lists for PPE: